MrR0807/Notes/AWS/SAA-C03-Cantrill.md

 * Failover is faster ~35 seconds + transaction log apply.
 * Writes are commited only when at least 1 reader has confirmed.

+## RDS Automatic Backup, RDS Snapshots and Restore

+There are two types of backup like functionalities:
+* Automated backups.
+* Snapshots - not automatic.
+You run them explicitly.
+They are stored in S3, which are managed by AWS.
+They function like EBS snapshots.
+First snapshot is the full copy of data stored within.
+Then onwards - incremental.
+Snapshots don't expire. **EXAM NOTE** You have to clear them youself.

+Both are stored in S3, but use AWS managed buckets. **EXAM NOTE** You cannot see these buckets via your own S3 console, but only via RDS console.